thomasbnielsen/silverstripe-robots-noindex/README.md

 #Show a warning if site is indexed or not

 Block site from beeing indexed when site is en dev or test mode.
-Shows a warning in backend (now via silverstripe infoboxes).
+Shows a warning in the CMS.